 By the way, one of the best FBI Retired Case File Review episodes on a kidnapping case was the two-part episode on the abduction of Polly Klaas, 057 and 058.
 If you decide to listen to it, keep a box of tissues nearby.

 I loved the scenes with Kristen where she wonders if SAC Dana Mosier will support her application to become a special agent.
-At the end of the show, Dana announces that based on her recommendation, Kristen will be heading to the FBI Academy in June.
+At the end of the show, Dana announces that based on her recommendation, Kristen will be ending to the FBI Academy in June.
 Yea Kristen!
 Black females account for less than one percent of FBI agents.
 Welcome to the sisterhood!
-I’m looking forward to future shows with Kristen as an agent.
-She’s been a kickass analyst.
-Way to represent, girl!
 Depending on how long she’s been an analyst, Kristen may have already trained at Quantico.
 Starting in 2015, analysts are in class with agent trainees for 10 of the 21 weeks of new agent training.
 It’s an opportunity for each to learn the skill sets of both positions.
 Analysts don’t conduct investigations in the field and are not authorized or trained to carry a weapon.

 In real life, as an FBI employee hoping to become an agent, she’s on her own.
 No one, not even a SAC can make a recommendation and get someone into the Academy.
 Once an employee reaches the final background stage, the fact that their FBI superiors know of their work ethic and work product will be helpful.
-However, the FBI employee candidate must pass all of the preceding phases first, testing, meet and greet, interview, fitness test, polygraph, and security clearance.
+However, the FBI employee candidate must pass all of the preceding phases, testing, meet and greet, interview, fitness test, polygraph, and security clearance first.

 To learn more about the application process, listen to FBI Retired Case File Review episodes 041 and 153.